 In the field of business process management, a PCM system supports companies in monitoring and understanding the future compliance status of their business processes to act proactively towards a desired future compliance status [91, 122].
-To that end, a PCM system integrates research on compliance monitoring (CM) and PPM.
-CM aims to evaluate compliance constraints on the current and future events or key performance indicators of a business process [91], while PPM aims to predict the future events or key performance indicators of a business process [33, 103].
-By comparing CM, PPM, and the EP method definition (cf. Definition 2.2), we identify the following similarities: Compliance constraints are prediction goals, future key performance indicators of a business process correspond to future predicted events (cf. condition © in Definition 2.2), PPM is an EP method, and the business process is a monitored system.
-If we generalize then the generalized PCM system depicted in Figure 3 is a conceptual model of decision support systems featuring EP.
+To that end, a PCM system integrates research on compliance monitoring (CM)

+- (1) the monitored business process and its events as a monitored system and its events, - (2) the prediction of the future compliance status as EP methods, - (3) the anticipated compliance status as the evaluation result of an EP goal, - (4) and the proactive actions as any action an user can take with the support of a decision support system, then the generalized PCM system depicted in Figure 3 is a conceptual model of decision support systems featuring EP.
 Not only does this generalization place EP inside a generic system necessary for understanding its merits more deeply, it also represents an integration of research on the various aspects of EP and monitoring into a common theme.
 Furthermore, the generalization of a PCM system from business process management to a decision support system for EP in general enables us to mutually transfer requirements and solutions between the respective research areas.
 A PCM system contains the input, prediction, and output component (cf. Figure 1) which are refined in Figure 3.
 Moreover, a feedback cycle is added from the user to the input component that contains the action as a more direct and efficient way of accounting for the effects of derived actions onto the monitored system in the PCM system [161].